Caught in the air-traffic control nightmare? Your rights when flights go wrong

 Hundreds of thousands of passengers booked to travel to or from the UK have had their flights cancelled or delayed after the air-traffic control system was hit by a technical issue.

-The National Air Traffic Services (NATS), the country’s leading provider of air traffic control services, said it has applied traffic flow restrictions on Monday to maintain safety following a technical issue.
+The National Air Traffic Services (NATS), the country’s leading provider of air traffic control services, said it had applied traffic flow restrictions on Monday to maintain safety.

 The group announced later that the issue had been “identified and remedied”.
 But passengers are still facing travel chaos, with more than 500 flights already cancelled and many more delayed.